-- 1. Collaborate with ODOT and Clackamas County in developing an efficient arterial system. - 2.
-Collaborate with Metro, Clackamas County, and ODOT efforts to develop level of service standards. - Develop and implement public street standards that recognize the multi-purpose nature of street rights-of-way for utility, pedestrian, bicycles, transit, truck, and auto use.
+- Collaborate with ODOT and Clackamas County in developing an efficient arterial system. - Collaborate with Metro, Clackamas County, and ODOT efforts to develop level of service standards. - 3.
+Develop and implement public street standards that recognize the multi-purpose nature of street rights-of-way for utility, pedestrian, bicycles, transit, truck, and

+- auto use.
 Standards should include access control and spacing, LOS, and design standards. - 4.
 Reduce congestion where possible. - 5.
 Establish a tiered performance standard for the City street system to balance funding for roadway capacity.
 The general performance standard will apply at intersections during peak commute hours, and a LOS D condition will be the preferred minimum for all facilities.
 In the case of principal arterials (e.g., Highway 43), the intersection condition may degrade below the LOS D so long as the corridor condition does note degrade below LOS E. - 6.
-Minimize local streets being used for pass-through traffic. - 7.
-Adopt the following definitions and street functional classifications for each of the street types listed below:

-• Freeway: Freeways provide for high speed and high volumes of traffic efficiently and safely.
+Minimize local streets being used for pass-through traffic.
+Establish guidance in the City's Public Works Standards for the use of traffic calming devices on streets where speeding related to cut-through traffic is identified. - 7.
+Adopt the following definitions and street functional classifications for each of the street types listed below: - Freeway: Freeways provide for high speed and high volumes of traffic efficiently and safely.
 These facilities generally provide direct access.
 Access control and other methods will be used on nearby cross streets in the area of interchanges to preserve and protect the operation of the facility.
 Freeways connect interstate, inter-regional and intercity origins and destinations and generally carry the largest portion of trips entering and leaving the urban area.
 Freeways typically do not serve intra-city travel and are not effective in servicing local traffic.
-The objective of these facilities is to service the longer trips and higher volumes of a region.

-• Arterial: Arterials serve to interconnect and support the regional arterial highway system.
+The objective of these facilities is to service the longer trips and higher volumes of a region. - Arterial: Arterials serve to interconnect and support the regional arterial highway system.
 They serve key regional as well as city-wide function of connectivity.
 Arterials link major commercial, residential, industrial and institutional areas.
 They are typically spaced about one mile apart to assure mobility and reduce the incidence of traffic using collectors, neighborhood routes, or local streets in lieu of a well-placed arterial street.
 Access control is a key element of arterials to ensure safe movement for motor vehicles and adequate service to transit.
-Usually, arterials provide access to freeways.

-• Collector: Collectors provide both access and circulation within residential neighborhoods and commercial/industrial areas.
+Usually, arterials provide access to freeways. - Collector: Collectors provide both access and circulation within residential neighborhoods and commercial/industrial areas.
 They serve a city-wide function of connectivity.
-Together with arterials, collectors are typically spaced about one-half mile apart.
+Together with arterials, collectors are typically spaced about onehalf mile apart.
 Access control for collectors is not as high a priority as for arterials, but is especially needed near intersections with other collectors or arterials.
 Collectors serve residential neighborhoods, distributing trips from the local street system and distributing it to and from the arterial street system.
 Neighborhood traffic management strategies can be appropriate for use on collectors in residential areas.
 Collector street design can change to fit the adjacent land use district (residential, commercial).